Head to Head Analysis: Leonardo DRS (DRS) and Its Peers

-Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Leonardo DRS to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, dividends and earnings.
+Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Leonardo DRS to similar companies based on the strength of its institutional ownership, profitability, earnings, risk, analyst recommendations, valuation and dividends.

 Analyst Recommendations

-This is a summary of current ratings for Leonardo DRS and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings for Leonardo DRS and its competitors, as reported by MarketBeat.com.

 |Sell Ratings